 Prior to joining MRA Associates, Nathan served as a Portfolio Manager with Foothills Asset Management, where he focused on investment and economic research as well as performance reporting.

 Nathan is a CFA® Charterholder and a CAIA Charterholder®.
-He has served in various volunteer roles with CFA Institute and serves on the Board of Directors of CFA Society Phoenix and Altier Credit Union.
-In addition, Nathan has been selected to serve on CFA Institute’s Disciplinary Review Committee (DRC), which is responsible for the enforcement of CFA Institute’s Code of Ethics and Standards of Professional Conduct.
+He serves on CFA Institute’s Disciplinary Review Committee (DRC), which is responsible for the enforcement of CFA Institute’s Code of Ethics and Standards of Professional Conduct.
+Formerly, he served as President of CFA Society Phoenix and as a board member of Altier Credit Union.

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.